Maximizing Safety: Essential Tips for Secure AePS Transactions

 Report Issues Immediately

 Time is of the essence when something goes wrong with a financial transaction.
-As soon as you realise there’s an issue – perhaps you didn’t get the cash you withdrew, or an incorrect amount was debited – report it immediately.
+As soon as you realise there is an issue – perhaps you did not receive the cash you withdrew, or an incorrect amount was debited – report it immediately.
 The faster you act, the better your chances of resolving the problem.

 Contact Your Bank